 I recommend using a float or bobber of at least 25-30g (7/8-1oz).
 A float size like that will handle your lively baitfish without a problem!

-Worst Time of Year to Catch Pike
+What Is the Worst Time of Year to Fish for Pike?

 In my opinion, the worst time of year for pike fishing is in the middle of summer.
 As it is usually very warm, both in the air and in the water, the pike are simply not in the mood at all and remain rather inactive throughout the day.